 - Current Healthcare Provider (American Heart Association) or Professional Rescuer (American Red Cross) certificate in CPR/AED for infants, children and adults, and first aid certification are required prior to the start of externship, and must be kept current throughout the externship course.

 - Proof of medical insurance, a criminal background check, and a drug screening are required by some medical offices which serve as medical office externship sites.
 The cost to meet these requirements is the responsibility of the student.
 Students who are injured while completing externship assignments are responsible for all associated medical costs.
 Students are strongly encouraged to maintain personal medical insurance.

 - Transportation to off-campus externship sites is the responsibility of the student.

-- Medical Office Externship is an unpaid, supervised practicum of 240 contact hours in an ambulatory healthcare setting.
+- Medical Office Externship is a 6-week, full-time, unpaid, supervised practicum of 223 contact hours in an ambulatory healthcare setting.
 It is a CAAAHP-accreditation requirement that students shall not receive compensation/payment, monetary or otherwise for the practicum experience.